 - learn from guest speakers

-We are aware that some people might feel a little nervous about coming to an adult network meeting, so the first time you attend, you would be welcome to bring a friend or relative.
+We are aware that some people might feel a little nervous about attending an adult network meeting, so the first time you attend, you would be welcome to bring a friend or relative.
+Around 15 people attend most meetings, so you won't be lost in a huge crowd of people.
+Regular attenders are very supportive and enjoy sharing their experiences/strategies with new people.
+You're most welcome to come along and find out more.

 The Dyslexia Adult Network (DAN) was set up in 2015 to increase awareness of the impact of dyslexia and related conditions on adults.